 One month before

-Label each box indicating what’s inside and where it should go inside the new house.
+- Label each box indicating what’s inside and where it should go inside the new house.
 Keep an inventory of the boxes.
-Put all your jewelry and important documents in a safe box.
+Put all your jewellery and important documents in a safe box.

 Two weeks before

 - Contact the movers, cleaners and other service companies you are using.
 Verify your arrangements, such as the day and time for the move or cleaning of your items.
 Give the movers directions to your new home and alternative contact numbers.
 You may need to make a deposit for some services.

 - Ideally, you should be done packing your belongings at least a few days before the move.
 At least a week before the move, you can start packing clothes for you and your family.
 Make sure you have enough to last for at least a few days after arriving in your new home.